 Release of share pledge means that the shares, which were given as security to lenders for loans taken, are now released by lenders.

-Most common reason for release of shares is that loan has been repaid.
+The most common reason for the release of shares is that loan has been repaid.

 Dr Vijay Malik

 - To know about the stocks in our portfolio, you may subscribe to the premium service: Follow My Portfolio with Latest Buy/Sell Transactions Updates